 We considered movies, ads, TV series, and more to determine which streaming service will hopefully replace the long-gone, secluded Admitme TV.
 Overall, we can say this about each:

 - Tubi TV: Possibly the closest free streaming service to Admitme TV, you’ll find 50,000 free titles on Tubi TV of tons of different genres to fit your mood.

-- IMDb TV: Only get excellent content on IMDb TV with little to sift through.
+- Amazon Freevee: Only get excellent content on Freevee with little to sift through.
 This makes it a great alternative to Admitme TV when you’re looking for newer or popular movies.
 Just beware of the three or so ads in your watching experience.

 - The Roku Channel: The Roku Channel frequently updates its content, so you’ll never run out of movies to watch.
 Limited ads are a nice bonus too.

 - Pluto TV: Enjoy about 100 different movie and TV show genres for everyone in the family to enjoy (just be patient when six ads pop up).
 You’ll also get access to 100 channels of news, entertainment, and lifestyle.

 If you’re ready to spend a little extra money on a top tier streaming service, we recommend checking out the best streaming services.